YOUR QUESTIONS ANSWERED

 Is Kairos Face Recognition secure?

 Yes.
-Our Cloud API is hosted at Amazon Web Services (AWS) and we're a Standard Technology Partner of AWS.
-We offer 2048 bit SSL encryption for all data in transit and our backups—For more information on AWS, visit their compliance page.
+High level encryption and tokenization of sensitive data are standard practices at Kairos.
+Kairos' system is hosted at Amazon Web Services (AWS) and Google Cloud Platform (GCP).
+Kairos offers 2048 bit SSL encryption for all data in transit and AES-128 XTS encryption at rest for customers’ face templates and AES-256 for all backups and image storage.
 All of the transactions you submit to our API is through a user-generated key.
 The key you generate authorizes the engine to perform tasks on your behalf.

 Payments are processed through our partner Braintree.
 We never see your credit card details.